Karall0k/Streaming_Services_Analysis/README.md

 User Instructions:
-Database Files: Load the data into PostgresSQL using the Schema_1.sql file.
-Populate the table using the .csv files located in the Database folder.
-Tables can be created in any order.
+All Database Files are located in the Resouces Folder: Load the data into PostgresSQL using the Postgres_Schema.sql file.
+Populate the three tables created by the schema using these .csv files: Combined_cleaned_data.csv, Ratings_Summary.csv, Durations_Summary.csv.
+Tables can be created in any order, but pay attention to the notes in the schema file.

-Use the Plotly visuals in the Jupyiter notebook [NAME] to evaluate each plateform by toggling between the four services.
+Use the Plotly visuals in the Jupyiter notebook Combined_Analysis_File.ipynb to evaluate each platform by toggling between the four services.

 Data Processing